 JLSC is particularly interested in the intersection of librarianship and publishing and the resulting role of libraries in both content dissemination and content creation.
 Related areas of interest include new methods for the dissemination of information and information exchange; the theory and practice of the organization, use and curation of information; and issues related to the review, credentialing, reputation and impact of scholarly work.View Journal Submit an Article

-The aim of this Journal is to provide a space for academics and counter-terrorism professionals to publish work focused on the study of terrorism.
-Given the interdisciplinary nature of the study of terrorism, high-quality submissions from all academic and professional backgrounds are encouraged.
-Students are also warmly encouraged to submit work for publication.View Journal Submit an Article
+The aim of this Journal is to provide a space for students, academics and professionals to publish work focused on the study of international relations.
+Given the interdisciplinary nature of the study, high-quality submissions from all academic and professional backgrounds are encouraged.
+Students (UG/PG/MPhil/PhD) are also warmly encouraged to submit work for publication.View Journal Submit an Article

 Pediatric Neurology Briefs is an Open Access (OA) continuing education service designed to expedite and facilitate the review of current scientific research and advances in child neurology and related subjects.
 The editors provide detailed monthly summaries of published articles, followed by commentaries based on their experience and corroborated by appropriate supplementary citations.

 Pediatric Neurology Briefs provides pediatric neurologists, neurologists, neurosurgeons, pediatricians, psychiatrists, psychologists, educators and other health professionals with a detailed reference guide to the diagnosis, etiology, pathology, treatment and prognosis of nervous diseases of infants, children and adolescents.
 Content is intended to be accessible to readers in any medical discipline.